Alan Coren: Broadcaster

-From 1996 to 2004 he was one of two team captains on the UK panel game Call My Bluff.
+From 1996 to 2004, he was one of two team captains on the UK panel game Call My Bluff.

-Scriptwriting
+Book author and scriptwriter

-In 1978 he wrote The Losers, an unsuccessful sitcom about a wrestling promoter starring Leonard Rossiter and Alfred Molina.
+In 1978 he wrote The Losers, a sitcom about a wrestling promoter starring Leonard Rossiter and Alfred Molina.

-Books

 Coren published about twenty books during his life, many of which were collections of his newspaper columns, such as Golfing for Cats and The Cricklewood Diet.

 From 1976 to 1983, he wrote the Arthur series of children's books.